Creamy Garlic One Pan Orzo

 This creamy garlic one pan orzo will be your new favourite mid week pasta meal.
 It comes together in under 15 minutes and is all made in the one pan!
 With its rich and savoury flavours, it's a classic comfort food that resembles a creamy alfredo pasta.

-This creamy orzo recipe uses a handful of easy-to-find ingredients to make a flavorful, comforting weeknight dinner.
+This creamy garlic one pan orzo recipe uses a handful of easy-to-find ingredients to make a flavorful, comforting weeknight dinner.
 Here’s what you’ll need:

-Garlic: We obviously need a lot of garlic for a garlic cream pasta sauce!
-I have chosen to use my famous garlic confit as the flavour is soft and sweet however, raw garlic will work just as well!
+Garlic: I have chosen to use my famous garlic confit as the flavour is soft and sweet however, raw garlic will work just as well!
 Replace the garlic confit with 6 cloves of raw garlic that have been finely sliced.
 Try to avoid minced garlic as this will burn when we are making the sauce.

 Olive oil: High quality extra virgin olive oil is always the way to go!
 If you have decided to use garlic confit, make sure you use all of that garlic infused olive oil!